South Korea Bucket List – the complete list of things worth doing

 Eat bingsu on a hot day

-The first time I’ve seen “bingsu” I was shocked and couldn’t really understand what it was.
-This sweet is something that Koreans love to have during summer torrid days because it is much more than just ice cream.
+The first time I saw “Bingsu,” I was shocked and couldn’t understand what it was.
+Koreans love this sweet during summer torrid days because it is much more than just ice cream.

-Shaved ice, topped with ice cream, cream, fruit, or sometimes even tiramisu or other kinds of sweets, and chocolate.
+Shaved ice is topped with ice cream, cream, fruit, or sometimes even tiramisu or other sweets and chocolate.
 It is a caloric bomb, but you should try it at least once!

 Do a TempleStay

-The temple stay is not only an accommodation type but an entirely unique cultural experience.
-You get to learn about Korean Buddhism, spend time with the monks, taste delicious vegetarian meals, and find yourself at the temple.
+The temple stay is an accommodation type and a unique cultural experience.
+You learn about Korean Buddhism, spend time with the monks, taste delicious vegetarian meals, and find yourself at the temple.

-Bongeunsa Temple in Gangnam-gu, Jogyesa Temple in Jongno-gu, and Jingwansa Temple in Eunpyeong-gu all offer different kinds of Templestays.
+Bongeunsa Temple in Gangnam-gu, Jogyesa Temple in Jongno-gu, and Jingwansa Temple in Eunpyeong-gu all offer different Templestays.

-If you would rather go outside of Seoul, Hwagyesa Temple, Bongsunsa Temple, or Geumsunsa are great options worth considering.
+If you would instead go outside of Seoul, Hwagyesa Temple, Bongsunsa Temple, or Geumsunsa are great options worth considering.

 Shop for cosmetics and K-fashion